Business process modeler (BPM) in Lifecycle Services (LCS)

 - Microsoft Visio – You can export business process maps to Visio files.

-The information in this topic is specific only to Dynamics 365 for Finance and Operations.
-For information about Business process modeler and Microsoft Dynamics AX 2012, see Business process modeler.
+The information in this topic is specific only to Finance and Operations apps.
+For information about Business process modeler and Microsoft Dynamics AX 2012, see Business process modeler (BPM) in Lifecycle Services (LCS).

 To effectively use BPM, you must have Microsoft Office 2010 and a Microsoft Azure DevOps project.